Assadollah Hosseinpoor: Military career

 Hosseinpour graduated in 1910 from the academy of the Persian Cossack Brigade, as one of its fourth graduating class.
-He was a classmate of the future General Fazllollah Zahedi (who became Prime Minister under Shah Mohammad Reza Shah Pahlavi in 1953) and Colonel Mehdi Gholi Tajbakhsh.
+He was a classmate of the future General Fazlollah Zahedi (who became Prime Minister under Shah Mohammad Reza Pahlavi in 1953) and Colonel Mehdi Gholi Tajbakhsh.
 On graduation from the academy, he performed his military duties under Rouhoullah Mirza for about two years and was then appointed Commander to the armies of the Iranian provinces of Azerbaijan and Kurdistan.
 He was later transferred to the Cavalry Division of the Persian Cossack Army and took part in World War I, during which he held the rank of lieutenant.
 At the end of the war, he was promoted to major.

-Along with a number of other Cossack commanders, Hosseinpour was a founding member of the new Imperial Iranian Armed Forces during the reign of Reza Shah Pahlavi.
+Along with a number of other Cossack commanders, Hosseinpour was a founding member of the new Imperial Iranian Armed Forces during the reign of Reza Shah.
 He headed the Cavalry Division in the February 21, 1921, coup headed by Reza Shah.
 He was one of a number of officers who reached and secured Tehran.
 Tehran was completely surrounded by a huge canal for protection against potential military invasion and robbers.
 A tall wall also encircled the city, with twelve huge metal gates that were locked at night and protected by military guards.
 The military force headed by the coup officers left Karaj, a town about 40 km from Tehran, and arrived at the Ghazvin Gate (close to the present Mehrabad International Airport).
 When Hosseinpour reached the gate, he told the military officers guarding it that all the other gates had already been taken and that it was in their best interests to surrender.